ESR-LSRI/2023_ZaraZ/dailyLogbook.md

 This is important as monitoring the temperature changes of Mt.
 Baker is a significant part of our research question, so ensuring that the data we gather from the sensors are accurate is of the utmost importance.

 Next steps: read the abstracts of the two other papers provided and understand their significance to our research.
+I am especially interested in the snow one.

 ___________________________________________________________________________________________________________